Slyyv17/Slyyv17/README.md

 🚀 Recent Project

+Tredia
+A fullstack marketplace platform that enables users to buy and sell products securely through an integrated escrow system 🤝.
+The escrow feature ensures safe transactions between two or more parties, protecting both buyers and sellers during payments 💳.

+Built to redefine trust in online trading, Tredia provides an intuitive interface for browsing, listing, and managing products, while maintaining transparency and fairness in every deal ⚖️.

 - JobHR🧑‍💼

 It is a fullstack job application platform that enables job seekers to browse and apply for jobs 🧑‍💼, recruiters to post and manage listings 📢, and admins to review and approve postings ✅.
 Built as a way to test and grow my fullstack development skills 🛠️, it focuses on delivering a seamless and user-friendly experience for everyone involved in the hiring process.